whodef/whodef/README.md

 A few words about my activity.

-🌱 At this time, I'm improving my qualifications at Yandex.Praktikum on the role of "Web developer".
-I'm learning Frontend with VanillaJS and React.js. and a server side development such as Node.js, express, MongoDB.
+🌱 At this time, I am improving my qualifications at Yandex.Praktikum on the role of "Web developer".
+I am learning Frontend with VanillaJS and React.js. and a server side development such as Node.js, express, MongoDB.
 You know, MERN stack.

-🔥 I'm interested in learning new technologies in my spare time.
-Thus, I'm interested in Linux (which I use in my daily activities), AI and languages such as Go and Python.
+🔥 I am interested in learning new technologies in my free time.
+Actually, I'm interested in Linux (which I use in my daily activities), AI and languages such as Go and Python.

-🤝 I'm open to cooperation and teamwork.
+🤝 I am open to cooperation and teamwork.

 🏹 Commonly used technology: